A dome cover is used when heating a relatively wide area or heating a plate-like material uniformly.

 Air at normal temperature and normal pressure flows into the space that has become lean and low pressure due to the updraft.

-Dome heating does not generate a flow of cooling air, creating an effective heating environment.
+Frame heating does not generate a flow of cooling air, creating an effective heating environment.